transpak-development/transpak-development.github.io/cli.md

 ---
 layout: page
-title: Command Line Tools
+title: 1.
+Command Line Tools
 ---

-# Command line tools

 *in the beginning was the command line*